Magnolia 5.6 reached end of life on June 25, 2020. This branch is no longer supported, see End-of-life policy.

 The page containing the component variants will then be marked with the variant icon:

 Adding content variants to a page component does not produce a copy of the whole page.

-Personalization of components is by default enabled in Magnolia EE Pro but it you can.
+Personalization of components is by default enabled in Magnolia EE Pro but it you can disable or restrict it.